Paul Cézanne: Optical phenomena

-Cézanne was interested in the simplification of naturally occurring forms to their geometric essentials: he wanted to "treat nature in terms of the cylinder, the sphere and the cone" (a tree trunk may be conceived of as a cylinder, an apple or orange a sphere, for example).
-Additionally, Cézanne's desire to capture the truth of perception led him to explore binocular vision graphically, rendering slightly different, yet simultaneous visual perceptions of the same phenomena to provide the viewer with an aesthetic experience of depth different from those of earlier ideals of perspective, in particular single-point perspective.
+Cézanne was interested in the simplification of naturally occurring forms to their essentials: he wanted to "treat nature in terms of the cylinder, the sphere and the cone" (a tree trunk may be conceived as a cylinder, an orange a sphere, for example).
+Cézanne's desire to capture the truth of perception led him to explore binocular vision, rendering slightly different, yet simultaneous visual perceptions of the same phenomena to provide the viewer with an aesthetic experience of depth different from those of earlier ideals of perspective, in particular single-point perspective.
 His interest in new ways of modelling space and volume derived from the stereoscopy obsession of his era and from reading Hippolyte Taine’s Berkelean theory of spatial perception.
 Cézanne's innovations have prompted critics to suggest such varied explanations as sick retinas, pure vision, and the influence of the steam railway.

+Mont Sainte-Victoire series

+In a letter to his friend Émile Zola, written on 14 April 1878, Cézanne described Mont Sainte-Victoire, as seen from the window of the train running from Aix to Marseille as follows: "What a beautiful motif."
+This letter was written about six months after the opening of the railway line.
+Around this time, at the age of thirty-nine, Cézanne finally began a series of paintings devoted to Mont Sainte-Victoire in his hometown—a subject he had never depicted before.
+Therefore, it is highly probable that Cézanne’s Mont Sainte-Victoire series was inspired by the scenery viewed from the window of the moving train.

+Indeed, in numerous works from the Mont Sainte-Victoire series, the railway bridge on the Aix–Marseille line, which crosses the Arc River Valley, is depicted near the center-right of the composition.